 - Have submitted a complete application form

-- Be presenting their PURE research at a virtual conference or symposium
+- Be presenting their PURE research at a conference or symposium

-- Must attend or have attended the virtual conference or symposium between September 1, 2020 – August 31, 2021 and within six months of the date of application
+- Must attend or have attended the conference or symposium between May 1, 2021 – April 30, 2022 and within six months of the date of application

 In determining who will receive awards, the committee will consider the need for funds, clarity of statements explaining of how the experience will enhance the program outcomes of PURE, the number of applications, event type, and the nature of participation.
 In general, conference presentations will be given higher priority over poster presentations.
 The committee may also prioritize upper-level students, first-time conference attendees, and EDI seeking groups.